EdDataScienceEES/tutorial-hollybee04/index.md

   group_by(Year, MM) %>% # Now we're focusing on months to get the monthly flow. mutate(Monthly_flow_m3 = sum(Daily_flow_m3)) %>%
   ungroup()

+# One last thing!

+# Month and year must be set to a factor with the correct order so they dont appear on figures as "April".."June".."Dec"... the wrong order!

+Filtered_data <- Filtered_data %>%
+  mutate(
+    MM = factor(
+      MM,
+      levels = month.abb  # Levels set to the correct order (Jan, Feb, ..., Dec) ),
+    Year = as.factor(Year)
+  )
 ```

 > **_TIP:_**